Dr. Shirley's Web Courses

 - AD 862

-- Rostislav of Moravia asks the Byzantine emperor to send missionaries to Moravia
+- Rostislav of Moravia asked the Byzantine emperor to send missionaries to Moravia

 - AD 863

-- Cyril and Methodius go as missionaries to the Slavs, and invent the Cyrillic Alphabet for the Slavic language
+- Cyril and Methodius went as missionaries to the Slavs, and invented the Cyrillic Alphabet for the Slavic language

 - AD 865

-- The Danes invade Northumbria and establish a kingdom at York
+- The Danes invaded Northumbria and established a kingdom at York

 - AD 867-886